planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 indignity hurled at them.
 This is a Check of <span class="smallcaps">Nature</span> vs. <span class="smallcaps">Motive</span>, but a spiteful, authoritative, or comedic <span class="smallcaps">Focus</span> can do just as well.
-The target cannot stop thinking about the insult if successful.
-This makes them very error prone, inflicting a penalty to their next Action.
+This afflicts them with self-doubt and a penalty to upcoming Rallies.

 **Check:** <span class="smallcaps">Nature</span> vs. <span class="smallcaps">Motive</span>

 {: .outcomes }
->- **Success:** Foe’s next Action faces -1 penalty.
+>- **Success:** Foe takes -1 to Rallies until next Scene.
 >- **Edge:** *each Edge worsens penalty by one.*
->- **Failure:** Foe shrugs off the ineffectual intimidation.
+>- **Failure:** Foe shrugs off the insult.
 >- **Twists:** *Strain, reveal secret, offend ally, draw more foes, etc.*

+The penalty lasts until the end of the Scene.
+They may obsess about it later but the actual sting fades with time.
 Penalties from multiple rattlers do not stack.
 A target only feels the most hurtful heckling that round.